usri/aks-levelup/Kustomize/README.md

 [kustomize](https://kustomize.io/#overview) is built-in to kubectl and assists in managing templates.

 The main concepts in Kustomize are "base" and "overlays" ([terms](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/)).
 The idea is to have a "base" desired state that might include deployments, services and ingresses.
-Built on top of the base template, you can then create multiple overlay templates that extend or modify the base template for a specific environment.
+Built on top of the base templates, you can then create multiple overlay templates that extend or modify the base template for a specific environment.

 Below is an example of a Kustomize directory structure: